 1. The Variety In Application Types Influence The Outcome Of CO2 Laser Engraver Projects

-Choose a versatile laser bonding solution that accommodates a variety of application types.
+Choose a versatile laser bond solution that accommodates a variety of application types.
 What many makers may not realize is that the different application types of laser bonding solutions have a critical impact on the project quality.
-We’ve seen that high-quality laser bonding solutions often come in various application styles: spray-based solutions for spraying the metal surface prior to engraving or an ink-based solution to paint the surface.
+We’ve seen that high-quality laser bond solutions often come in various application styles: spray-based solutions for spraying the metal surface prior to engraving or an ink-based solution to paint the surface.
 Liquid ink-based solutions are typically water-based and intended for dilution with denatured alcohol.
 Having such options gives users more functionality in how they want to prepare their metal-based application for engraving.

 2. The Quality Of The Laser Bonding Solution Itself Has A Huge Impact On The Outcome Of Your Project